-If you thought that stood for So Much Hate, you'd be forgiven.
-But it actually stands for "Shaking My Head."
-While its proper usage is in response to someone writing something so stupid that the recipient can only shake their head in response, it's also often used to express general disbelief or disappointment at something.
-It's meant to replace the same physical body language used to shake your heard, and is the new-and-improved version of <facepalm>.
-Here are a few examples of its appropriate usage.
-And for more explanations of modern lingo, check out 20 Online Dating Terms Older People Don't Know.
+If you assumed that it stands for "so much hate," you'd be forgiven.
+But it's actually a shortened way of saying "shaking my head."
+While its proper usage is in response to someone writing something so off-base that the recipient can only shake their head in response, it's also often used to express general disbelief or disappointment.
+It's basically the new-and-improved version of <facepalm>.

 When you find yourself at a loss for words you can always turn to "SMH" to demonstrate your exasperation.
 To help out those new to using this very useful text slang, we've put together a few examples of when it's appropriate:

 A disagreement via little blue and white text bubbles is the perfect place to use "SMH."
 If you're arguing through text, and the person on the other end tells you to "calm down," you can shoot back, "SMH at the disrespect" to let them know how appalled you are.
 Sometimes there are no words, and you have to resort to explaining your body language.

 When the team you're rooting for doesn't win.